 The word motherboard gets thrown around a lot.
 But what does it actually mean?
 Put simply, the motherboard is what allows all the parts of your PC to communicate with one another.
 It acts as a sort of mechanical circulatory system, transferring information from one place to another.

-A motherboard isn’t the same thing as the CPU.
+A motherboard isn’t the same thing as a CPU.
 That’s the part of the computer that performs the computations required to carry out the tasks you’re trying to do.
 It’s able to spread that information elsewhere in the computer thanks to the motherboard.

 That being said, many people confuse the motherboard with the CPU.
 So don’t be surprised if you start to notice the words being used interchangeably with one another.
 We’ll do that in some of the sections below to make things easier to understand.